Scottie Vines

-Scottie Vines (born April 17, 1979 in Alexander City, Alabama) is an American football player who played wide receiver for the Detroit Lions.
+Scottie Vines (born April 17, 1979) is an American former professional football wide receiver who played for the Detroit Lions of the National Football League (NFL).
 He played college football for the University of Wyoming.

-High school years
+Early life

 Vines attended Benjamin Russell High School(Alexander City, Alabama)and was a letterman in football, basketball, and track&field.
 In basketball, he was named the Regional M.V.P.
 In track&field, he won the Class 6A State Title on the high jump.
 Scottie Vines graduated from Benjamin Russell High School in 1998.

+Personal life

 As of 2014 he is living back in his home town of Alexander City, Alabama working at Madix Store Fixtures Incorporated in Goodwater, AL as a spot welder.

+His son Scottie Vines Jnr. won the World U20 Championships in the high jump in 2024.